-As a graduate of the MNet, you may find employment in areas of network management, system administration, Network Architect, Network Manager, System Administrator, Senior Sales Engineer, Senior Network Engineer, Senior Systems Engineer, Support Manager, Internet/Intranet Network Manager, Senior Network Analyst, Senior Network Design Engineer, Senior Network Capacity Planner, Senior Network Solutions Architect, Senior Network Security Specialist, Senior Mobile Applications Developer, Senior System Administrator, and Help Desk Manager and ICT services delivery and management within a wide range of public and private enterprises.
+Graduates of the MNet may find employment in leadership roles in network management system administration and ICT services delivery and management within a wide range of public and private enterprises.
+Typical roles (some with additional work experience) include Network Architect, Network Manager, System Administrator, Senior Sales Engineer, Senior Network Engineer, Senior Systems Engineer, Support Manager, Internet/Intranet Network Manager, Senior Network Analyst, Senior Network Design Engineer, Senior Network Capacity Planner, Senior Network Solutions Architect, Senior Network Security Specialist, Senior Mobile Applications Developer, and Senior System Administrator.

 Professional accreditation and memberships

-The Master of Networking (MNET) is accredited at the Professional Level by the ACS (Australian Computer Society).
-Upon successful completion of the course, you are eligible for ACS membership.
+This course is accredited at the Professional Level by the Australian Computer Society (ACS).
+Upon successful completion of the course, you will be eligible for ACS membership.